Donald Trump Access Hollywood tape

 On October 7, 2016, one month before the United States presidential election that year, The Washington Post published a video and article about then-presidential candidate Donald Trump and television host Billy Bush having a lewd conversation about women in September 2005.
 Trump and Bush were on a bus on their way to film an episode of Access Hollywood, a show owned by NBCUniversal.
 In the video, Trump described his attempt to seduce a married woman and indicated he might start kissing a woman that he and Bush were about to meet.
 He added, "I don't even wait.
 And when you're a star, they let you do it.
 You can do anything. ...
 Grab 'em by the pussy.
 You can do anything."
-Many commentators and lawyers described such an action as sexual assault.
-Others argued that the remarks were an assertion that sexual consent is easier to obtain for the famous and wealthy.

 News of the recording broke two days before the second 2016 presidential debate between Trump, the Republican nominee, and Democratic nominee Hillary Clinton.
-Trump gave a statement in which he apologized for the video's content, but he attempted to deflect attention by saying that Hillary's husband Bill Clinton had "said far worse to me on the golf course".
-The recording provoked strong reactions by media figures and politicians across the political spectrum.
+The same day, Trump published a statement in which he apologized for the video's content, while adding that Hillary's husband and former president Bill Clinton had "said far worse to me on the golf course".
+The following day, Trump released an apology video, calling the remarks "locker room banter" and apologized, stating that "I've said and done things I regret".
+Bush was fired from his position as a host on Today, another show owned by NBCUniversal and aired on the NBC television network.

 Statements from Republican officials varied.
-Some, including Trump's vice-presidential running mate Mike Pence, Senate Majority Leader Mitch McConnell, and Republican National Committee Chairman Reince Priebus, indicated their disapproval of Trump's words but did not renounce their support or call for his resignation from the ticket.
+Some, including Trump's vice-presidential running mate Mike Pence, Senate majority leader Mitch McConnell, and Republican National Committee chairman Reince Priebus, indicated their disapproval of Trump's words but did not renounce their support or call for his resignation from the ticket.
 Other Republicans, most prominently former presidential nominee John McCain, stated that they would no longer support Trump's presidential campaign, and some called for his withdrawal from the ticket.
 House Speaker Paul Ryan announced that he would no longer defend or support Trump's campaign, although he did not officially retract his endorsement of Trump.